Ohm-Rajpal/EcoLens/README.md

 ## Getting Started

-- Install lens studio
+- Install Lens Studio
 - Run git lfs install
 - Run the command git clone https://github.com/Ohm-Rajpal/EcoLens.git
-- Open lens studio and open the file called DepthCache.esproj inside of lens studio
+- Open Lens Studio and open the file called DepthCache.esproj inside of Lens Studio

 > **IMPORTANT:**
 > This project uses Git Large Files Support (LFS).
 Downloading a zip file using the green button on GitHub **will not work**.
 You must clone the project with a version of git that has LFS.